 - Shivering, fumbling hands, and/or decreased movement

 - Cold, red, and/or raw skin (skin may turn blue in later stage)

 Hypothermia is caused by a drop in your body temperature.
 When your temperature drops, your body uses stored energy to stay warm.
 Hypothermia begins when the stored energy is used up.
 Your body can no longer produce heat.
 There are a few types of this condition with varying causes.

 This occurs when your body temperature drops suddenly.
 This can happen if you fall into cold water.
 It also can happen if you are wet and in the cold.
-Hikers, hunters, and people who are homeless are at risk.
+Hikers, hunters, and people who are without housing are at risk.
 People who are stranded outside in the cold for too long are at risk.

 This occurs when your body temperature drops over a period of time.
 Elderly people and babies have a harder time controlling their body temperature.
 They are at risk of getting hypothermia over time.
 People of low incomes who don’t have access to heat or proper clothing are at risk.